ForeverTangent/98Point6_TEST/README.md

 * Macintosh Desktop
 * XCode Version 12.4 or higher
-* Project product should run on any current iOS device.
+* Project product should run on any current iOS device / Mac Catalyst